Saturday, March 31, 2018

 Recent concerts have taken them to Colorado, Florida, Texas and Hawaii.
 This past summer they returned to Germany’s Saarburg International Music Festival where they were in residence, and performed at Austria’s Classical Music Festival with concerts at St. Stephen’s Cathedral, the Mozart House in Vienna, the Esterhazy Palace and Haydn Conservatory in Eisenstadt where they performed Haydn’s Double Concerto.
 The duo returned to the Columbia Museum of Art in South Carolina last spring in a much anticipated multi-media performance of their recent commission by composer Meira Warshauer followed by performances in Honolulu and master classes at the University of Hawaii.
 Opus Two’s recent appearances include performances at the Australian Festival of Chamber Music, Maverick Concerts, Brevard Music Festival, the Round Top International Festival-Institute and Rocky Ridge Music Center.

 Music in Our Schools Month Concert

-WHEN: Tuesday, March 20, 2018 at 7:00pm, doors will open 6:00pm Before the concert, student and adult small groups will perform in the lobby of the gymnasium.
+WHEN: Tuesday, April 10, 2018 at 7:00pm (originally scheduled for March 20th, but postponed due to weather).
+Doors will open 6:00pm Before the concert, student and adult small groups will perform in the lobby of the gymnasium.
 At 7:00pm, the concert will commence with an official welcome by the school principal.
 The performance is anticipated to be no more than one hour in length

 WHERE: RFIS gymnasium located at 50 Court Street in Flemington